On knot types of clean Lagrangian intersections in $T^*\mathbb{R}^3$: Clean intersection in the cotangent bundle

 Let $C_i$ ($i=1,2$) and $C^l_0$ be the set of critical points of $f_i$ and $2 f_2-f_1$ respectively.
-In addition, let $C^h_0$ be the set of critical points of $2h_2-h_1$ outside $D^*_{\epsilon}Q\cap L_K$ If $w$ is sufficiently small, $Q\cap \varphi_{wH_1}(L_1) = C_1$, $Q\cap \varphi_{2wH_2}(L_1) = C_2$ and $L_1\cap \varphi_{w (2H_2- H_1)}(L_1)= C^l_0\cup C^h_0$.
+In addition, let $C^h_0$ be the set of critical points of $2h_2-h_1$ outside $D^*_{\epsilon}Q\cap L_K$.
+If $w$ is sufficiently small, $Q\cap \varphi_{wH_1}(L_1) = C_1$, $Q\cap \varphi_{2wH_2}(L_1) = C_2$ and $L_1\cap \varphi_{w (2H_2- H_1)}(L_1)= C^l_0 \sqcup C^h_0$.
 Therefore,

-By the assumption that $K$ is connected, \cite[Theorem 3.4.1]{P} shows the following: If $w>0$ is sufficiently small, $(wH_1,J)$ and $(2wH_2,J)$ are regular and their Floer cochain complexes coincide with the Morse cochain complexes for $(f_1,g_K)$ and $(f_2,g_K)$ on $K$ respectively.
-Likewise, if $w>0$ is sufficiently small, $(w(2H_2-H_1),J)$ is regular and its Floer cochain complex coincides with the Morse cochain complex for $(2h_2-h_1,g)$ on $L_1$.
-Therefore, combining with isomorphisms between the Morse cohomology and the singular cohomology of $L_1$ and $K$, we obtain isomorphisms
+From the assumption that $K$ is connected, \cite[Theorem 3.4.11]{P} shows the following: If $w>0$ is sufficiently small, then $(wH_1,J)$ and $(2wH_2,J)$ are regular and their Floer cochain complexes coincide with the Morse cochain complexes for $(f_1,g_K)$ and $(f_2,g_K)$ on $K$ respectively up to shift of degrees.

+Likewise, if $w>0$ is sufficiently small, $(w(2H_2-H_1),J)$ is regular and its Floer cochain complex coincides with the Morse cochain complex for $(2h_2-h_1,g)$ on $L_1$ up to shift of degrees.